 - Ribbon assembly (best leave it to us)

 Don’t be put off of buying a printer by looking at the above list, we’re more than happy to do any and all repairs for you at a very reasonable price, but the likeliness of needing any replacements is very low as they are very low maintenance.
-The worst we see is one company who needs a new printhead and complete clean up every 6 months.
-Another company needs their cutter cleaning every 6 months or so.
+The worst we see is one company who needs a new printhead and complete clean up every 6 months (the printer turns up fully coated inside and outside in a fine glass-like powder), and another company needs their cutter cleaning every 6 months or so because it’s gundged up with adhesive from printing and cutting continuous media all day every day.

 The printer photographed below is used by myself and my colleagues in our office for testing and for samples.
 This exact one is not for sale.